Jahid11978/openclaw-Jahid/README.md

 pnpm ui:build
 ```

-`pnpm openclaw setup` writes the local config/workspace needed for `pnpm gateway:watch`.
+`pnpm jahid setup` writes the local config/workspace needed for `pnpm gateway:watch`.
 It is safe to re-run, but you normally only need it on first setup or after resetting local state. `pnpm gateway:watch` does not rebuild `dist/control-ui`, so rerun `pnpm ui:build` after `ui/` changes or use `pnpm ui:dev` when iterating on the Control UI.
 If you want this checkout to run onboarding directly, use `pnpm openclaw onboard --install-daemon`.

-Note: `pnpm openclaw ...` runs TypeScript directly (via `tsx`). `pnpm build` produces `dist/` for running via Node / the packaged `openclaw` binary, while `pnpm gateway:watch` rebuilds the runtime on demand during the dev loop.
+Note: `pnpm jahid ...` runs TypeScript directly (via `tsx`). `pnpm build` produces `dist/` for running via Node / the packaged `openclaw` binary, while `pnpm gateway:watch` rebuilds the runtime on demand during the dev loop.

 ## Development channels